jezza64/jbnotes/Crypto_Etherium_Blockchain_developer_boot_camp.md

 smart contracts compiled and sent to the blockchain as a transaction
 once mined transactions are immutable.

+### redeployment

+With new function CREATE2, can put the smart contract at a specific address.
+Without, goes to new address every time.
+so can call selfDestruct, then redeply to same address.

 ### Mappings

 store value like key map or array.